-Since version 1.6 both the computational core (GSvit) and the GUI (XSvit) are distributed in a single package.
-The installer creates a desktop icon for XSvit, so you can create the necessary files and run the calculation from this environment.
+The 32-bit installer creates a desktop icon for the parameter file viewer XSvit, so you can create the necessary files and run the calculation from this environment.
 Of course, you can run the computational core directly provided all the necessary files were created in beforehand.
 In that case you have to first start a command prompt (cmd.exe) and run GSvit from there.